Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 Alternatives Worth Comparing

-• SkyTab POS — Free hardware programs and competitive processing.
+• Shift4 Dine (formerly SkyTab), free hardware and competitive processing at $29.99/month per terminal.
 Worth a quote if budget matters.

 Toast POS Pricing FAQs